Dorothy (TV series)

 Dorothy is an American television sitcom that aired on CBS on Wednesday nights from August 8, 1979 to August 29, 1979.

-Summary
+Plot

 Dorothy Banks is a divorced former showgirl who becomes a music and drama teacher at the exclusive Hannah Hunt School for Girls.
 The series bore some similarities to The Facts of Life, a much-longer-running sitcom that also premiered in August 1979 and also involved a central female character who worked at an all-girls school.